 Turnover rates

 The turnover rate was calculated by dividing the carbon stock with directly measured oxygen consumption or model estimated flows, respectively (Table 15).
-For example, the turnover rate of total carbon was calculated as the sum of detrital and biotic carbon divided by in situ TOU or the sum of flows BAC→DIC, MEI→DIC, and MAC→DIC, which corresponds to the definition of TOU.
+For example, the turnover rate of total carbon was calculated as the sum of detrital and biotic carbon divided by in situ TOU or by the sum of flows BAC→DIC, MEI→DIC, and MAC→DIC, which corresponds to the definition of TOU.

 Overall, both the in situ measurement and modeling results showed that organic carbon turned over much slower at the slope site.
 The carbon turnover based on TOU was about 1.5 times slower in GS1 than in GC1, and the carbon turnover based on model results was about five times slower than the turnover based on TOU measurement for both sites.
 Bacteria turnover rates in two habitats calculated by different methods were almost consistent, with 3.3 to 4.3 days in GC1 and 3.7 days in GS1.
 However, the turnover time for meiofauna and macrofauna estimated by the two methods were distinctly different.
 In GC1, the turnover time estimated by in situ BMU was 550 times higher than which calculated by the model.
 Though the time difference between the two estimated methods in GS1 was not as vast as in GC1, it was 40 times slower by model estimation.
 The turnover time was much shorter in GC1 with the calculation of BMU (GC1: 0.08 day; GS1:1.83 day).
 In contrast, the time estimated by models was slightly longer in GC1 (GC1: 44.64 day; GS1:42.06 day).